Antrim Glens and Coastal Path – 8 Days

 - Day 2 / / Glenariff Nature Reserve and Forest Park to the quaint village of Waterfoot

 - Your adventure begins with a walk in Glenariff Forest Park.
 The vast variety of the landscape, woodlands and habitats that are to be found within Glenariff Forest Park provide you with a superb walk through the natural beauty, which is to be found here.
-You will enjoy the tranquility and admire the spectacular views down the glen, across the sea of Moyle and beyond to the Scottish Mountains.
+You will enjoy the tranquillity and admire the spectacular views down the glen, across the sea of Moyle and beyond to the Scottish Mountains.
 Distance 17Km/11 miles, Ascent: 330 m/1000 ft Approximate walking time 5 hrs

 - Day 3 / Orra Beg to Ballycastle